Research Topics

 VA conducts cancer research to help better understand how Veterans’ military experience may impact the development of certain cancers; how lifestyle choices known to cause cancer—such as tobacco use—may disproportionately impact them; and to build the evidence-base for effective, appropriate cancer screening tests and tools.

-Each "widget" below is populated by a dynamic search of the HSR&D website and its underlying databases.
+Each section below is populated by a search of the HSR website.
 Search results are generated based on the search term "Cancer".
-Results are updated regularly, as new data are available.
+Results are updated as new data are available.

 Citations